franfrancisco9/X-MAS-CTF-2020/README.md

 We were given a file called *logs.pcapng*, and being new to CTF competitions I followed all the introductory steps you can find online when dealing with any file, being one of them of course the strings function.

-Uppong calling the strings function, after some scrolling you could found the folling sequence of readable text:
+Uppon calling the strings function, after some scrolling you could found the folling sequence of readable text:
 >Hello there, yakuhito

 >Hello, John!
 Nice to hear from you again.
 It's been a while.